How to Recover SD Card Data on Mac

-There are few things more terrifying on a computer than realising that you’ve lost or deleted precious data.
-It’s even worse if that data is on an SD memory card that has photos from a special occasion or holiday, or video of a once in a lifetime event like a wedding.
+There are few things more terrifying on a computer than realizing that you’ve lost or deleted precious data.
+It’s even worse if that data is on an SD memory card that has photos from a special occasion or holiday, or video of a once-in-a-lifetime event like a wedding.

 Fortunately, even when all seems lost and the SD card can’t be read on your Mac or it looks like there are no files on it, there is hope.
 Disk Drill can fix the card and recover lost data.